-Navigate to the Advanced Options, choose Expand Filesystem.
-After a while you should see the similar screen:
+Navigate to the Advanced Options, then choose Expand Filesystem.
+After a while you should see a screen like this:

 When you exit from the raspi-config, it will suggest you to reboot.
 Please, do it.

 It is recommended to replace the default password for the default user pi for security reasons.
-Please, do it.
+Please, do so.

-Please, configure the passwordless login via ssh and after make sure that you can login with public key, disable the password authentication at all.
+Please, configure the passwordless login via ssh (see details in the section Using key-based authentication) and after that, make sure that you can login with your public key, after which you can disable the password authentication completely.

 To continue with this guide, please use the